Timetabling for new students

 For more on how to get the most out of UniTimetables, please see our UniTimetables user guide and videos.

-Information about seminar groups
+Information about groups

 Your Course team will tell you more about your groups, and your timetable more generally, during your Welcome Week.

-Your individual student timetable (via MyTimetable)
+MyTimetable - your individual student timetable

-You can access your IST via MyTimetable as soon as:
+You can access MyTimetable as soon as:

-Once your IST is ready, you can link it to the calendar app you use in your personal life (Google, Apple etc), so you can see your university commitments and your other events in one place.
+Once your MyTimetable is ready, you can link it to the calendar app you use in your personal life (Google, Apple etc), so you can see your university commitments and your other events in one place.

 Short Courses

-Please note that individual student timetables are not available for short courses and some courses with external professional requirements, but instead your course team will supply you with all necessary timetabling information.
+Please note that individual student timetables are not available for some short courses and some courses with external professional requirements, but instead your course team will supply you with all necessary timetabling information.

 Partner Students